|Nutritional Guidelines (per serving)|

-You can skin the potatoes after cooking if you like.
-This tends to be much easier than peeling them when they're hard and raw.
+- Skin the potatoes after cooking if you like.
+This tends to be much easier than peeling the potatoes when they're hard and raw.

-Add crumbled hard boiled eggs for a variation.
-You'll need 4 eggs for this recipe.
-Just boil them while the potatoes are cooking, or make them ahead.
+- Add crumbled hard-boiled eggs for a variation.
+You'll need four eggs for this recipe.
+Just boil them while the potatoes are cooking or make them ahead of time.

-For more of a Greek touch, add some Kalamata olives, pitted and quartered.
-You might also add green onions or scallions—you'll need 2 to 3, sliced thinly.
+- For more of a Greek touch, add some Kalamata olives, pitted and quartered.
+You might also add two to three green onions or scallions, sliced thinly.